Frequently Asked Questions

-While I don't offer custom commissions at this time, I can potentially provide alterations if they are around ink or paper color changes, depending on availability.
-If you have something else in mind, please ask and we can discuss.
+While I don't offer custom commissions at this time, I can potentially provide alterations if they involvw ink or paper color changes, depending on availability.
+If you have something else in mind, please ask and we can discuss if it's feasible.
 Alterations will typically be at no or minimal additional cost; if there is an additional cost, I will inform you up-front and explain why.

 What if my art arrives damaged?